PolGubau/codedByPol/_posts/what-is-angular.md

 ---
-title: "What is Vue?"
+title: "What is Angular?"
-excerpt: "Vue.js is a popular JavaScript framework for building user interfaces.
-It is a progressive framework, meaning that it can be used for both small and large-scale projects."
+excerpt: "Angular is a JavaScript framework for building complete apps and websites.
+It is maintained by Google and is used by many companies, including Netflix, PayPal, and Upwork."

 coverImage: "cover.png"
-date: "2023-10-28T10:03:00.000Z"
+date: "2023-10-28T10:02:00.000Z"
 author: polgubau
 tags: ["vue", "javascript", "web"]
 ogImage: